 Year of entry: 2018

 - Entry requirements

-This MSc is appropriate for students from a range of backgrounds.
-It functions both as an advanced study course for experienced practitioners, and as a conversion route from other backgrounds such as undergraduate science, social policy, and non-science public engagement roles.
+We require an Upper Second honours degree from a UK university or overseas equivalent in an appropriate discipline.
+This course is both an advanced study course for experienced practitioners, and a conversion route from other backgrounds such as undergraduate science, social policy, and non-science public engagement roles.

 - How to apply

-Applications for 2017 entry will be closed by Monday 31 July 2017.
+Applications for 2018 entry will close on 31 July 2018.
 We reserve the right to close courses earlier than this date if the course is full.